 First, select a wooden serving board to use.
 The board size will help you determine the amount of ingredients needed.
 Whether you just need one board for a date night or a few boards to host a large gathering, I have a variety of options to choose from in the shop.
 Below are a few of my favorite boards from shopfromSusie.com.

 Next, lay down a piece of parchment paper for easy cleanup.
 Plus, it protects the board from any food staining and ensures boards are food safe.
 To learn how to oil cutting boards, read this blog post over board maintenance.

-The common foods for charcuterie boards are cured meats, cheeses, fruits, vegetables, nuts, crackers, breads, and spreads.
-To make it a more seasonal board, include chocolates and other candies.
-However, the simplest board will always have these five things: fruit, nuts or olives, cheese, meat, and a carb like bread or crackers.
+The most common foods for charcuterie boards are cured meats, cheeses, fruits, pickled vegetables, nuts, crackers, breads, and spreads.
+Often, chocolate or sweets are included, too.
+However, the simplest board will always have five key ingredients: fruit, nuts or olives, cheese, meat, and a carb like toasted bread or crackers.

-Tell me your favorite charcuterie ingredients in the comments below! xo!
+Lastly, tell me your favorite ingredient to add a wow factor to any simple charcuterie board in the comments below!
+XO,